 - The firmness (or comfort) level of a mattress.

 - Normal wear and tear due to use or damage due to misuse – such as the border wire becoming twisted from bending or folding the mattress.
 For complete details, read the warranty card provided with your mattress.
 Many mattress manufacturers also provide their warranty guidelines online.

 I bought my bed from BedMart Mattress Superstores, so who honors the warranty?

 Because warranties are designed to protect against manufacturing defects, the manufacturer that made the product provides the warranty.
 To better assist our customers, BedMart has partnered with a 3rd party warranty submission service called MyMattressWarranty.com to facilitate the warranty claim process on your behalf.

 Keep your paperwork!

-The various manufacturers require proof of purchase before they can proceed with a customer’s warranty claim and/or other adjustments to their accounts.
+All manufacturers require proof of purchase before they can proceed with a customer’s warranty claim.
 For this reason, we advise you to keep your receipts, warranty paperwork, and manufacturer’s law labels (the white tags sewn onto the end of each mattress or foundation).
 While many people remove these tags, we recommend that you leave them in place.
-Law labels have information on them such as model number and manufacture date, which are helpful in processing warranty claims, especially in the event your paperwork is lost.
+In some cases the removal of the law tag will void the warranty.
+Law labels have information on them such as model number and manufacture date, which are required in processing warranty claims.

 My adjustable bed is not moving up or down, as it should.
 What should I do?

-Do not try to force the bed into an upright or prone position as it may cause permanent damage that is not covered by your warranty.
-You should contact the manufacturer’s warranty department immediately.
-They have technicians who can either provide you with troubleshooting tips or provide a repair technician to resolve the problem.
-Most remotes have a 1-800 number listed on the back for your convenience.
-If there is no number, reach out to our customer service.
+If this does not fix the problem, do not try to force the bed into any position as it may cause permanent damage that is not covered by your warranty.
+Contact the manufacturer’s warranty department immediately, most remotes have a 1-800 number listed on the back for your convenience.
+If there is no number, please email firstname.lastname@example.org